dfki-ric/gh-landing-page-template/README.md

 ## Notes on using gh pages
 - put the contents of `build` inside a `doc` foler at the root of your repository.
-- pages settings can be found under settings, -> pages. make sure to select the right branch and folder.
+- pages settings can be found under `settings`, `pages`. make sure to select the right branch and folder.
 - more info [here](https://pages.github.com/)

 ## resources